SoftVarE-Group/BroTLibraryExample/README.md

-# Example Code for Using the SAT Encodings of in BroT
+# Example Code for Using the SAT Encodings of BroT

 This project consists just of a single [Main][main] file with some example code for encoding propositional _atmost_ and _atleast_ constraints with the [FeatureIDE][fide] library.